Exercise: The Fountain of Youth

 Lack of physical activity is a risk factor for obesity, a medical condition that may increase the risk for dental health problems.
 In addition, physical activity may decrease your chances of having gum disease.

-To give you a jump-start, here are 3 tips for starting your new exercise routine:
+Here are 3 tips for starting your new exercise routine:

 1. Visit a doctor.
 The first step to a successful exercise routine is getting the okay from your doctor.